Josephlavelle/algorandanalytics/README.md

 When app.py is run, the user will be greeted with a CLI that will them through the 2 main functions of the app -
 1. To query block and transaction data from Algorand.
-2. To generate some basic visualizations to help understand core Algorand KPIs The user will select a range of blocks to query from Algorand, the data will be ingested by the script and written out to a csv.
+2. To generate some basic visualizations to help understand core Algorand KPIs The user will select a range of blocks to query from Algorand, the data will be ingested by the script and written out to a CSV.
 The block number, genesis hash, and timestamp are stored alongside the transactions of type 'payment-transaction' or 'asset-transfer-transaction'.
 Due to the nature of the KPIs that are visualized in the second step, the data is stored with each transaction being stored as a row, with each row also containing the containing blocks information.
 This structure makes it more efficient to transform the data and generate the required plots.

 ## Usage
 To get started.
 The user must have poetry installed on their system.
 Once the repo is cloned, running